-Mass Psychosis: Understanding Its Causes And Implications
+Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

-Medically reviewed by Nikki Ciletti, M.Ed, LPC
+Medically reviewed by Nikki Ciletti, M.Ed, LPC and Corey Pitts, MA, LCMHC, LCAS, CCS

-Updated October 12, 2024by BetterHelp Editorial Team
+Updated March 23rd, 2026 by BetterHelp Editorial Team

-Types of MPI or Mass Psychogenic Illness
+Types of MPI or mass psychogenic illness

 Mass anxiety hysteria

 This type of mass psychosis can be characterized by shorter, more acute episodes of anxiety without prior distress.
-According to Wessely, mass anxiety hysteria is often observed in schoolchildren, is confined to group interaction, and spreads rapidly via visual stimuli.
-In this type of MPI, positive outcomes may be achieved by separating individuals within the group.
+According to Wessely, mass anxiety hysteria:

 Mass motor hysteria

 Mass motor hysteria is typically characterized by a slower accumulation of repressed anxiety with prior distress.
 It can occur in any age group.
 Dysfunction in personalities and environments is normally identified as a source of disruption, and the spread tends to be gradual in nature.
-It often features abnormalities in motor behavior, like tremors and unusual symptoms of dissociation and panic.
+Mass motor hysteria often features abnormalities in motor behavior, like tremors and unusual symptoms of dissociation and panic.
 Effective treatment for mass motor hysteria generally involves addressing and managing underlying stressors.

 • Extreme, acute anxiety